 Important: Due to the limited availability of Zoom Webinar licenses, Pepperdine will evaluate requests on a case-by-case basis using a first-come, first-served approach.
-Requests must be made at least 5 business days prior to event and can be canceled at any time without notice due to needs from University leadership and emergencies.
+Requests must be made at least five business days prior to event and can be canceled at any time without notice due to needs from University leadership and emergencies.
 Please see currently-scheduled webinars for license availability.

 Accessibility Reminder: If live closed captioning is necessary, it is the requestor's responsibility to coordinate with an appropriate broadcast service (e.g. Aberdeen).
 Audio transcripts are automatically created by Zoom and can be provided upon request in the linked form.
 For more information, see the University's accessibility policy.

 With Zoom Meetings, the majority of needs can be addressed.
 With a Zoom meeting you can connect with up to 300 participants, you can mute all attendees, limit screen sharing, limit chat capabilities, etc. Zoom Meetings also offer the breakout rooms feature, which is not available with webinars.
 Overall, Zoom Meetings are flexible and offer multiple options for teaching, collaboration, and other meetings.